Film review of Runaway Bride, a classic rom-com starring Julia Roberts and Richard Gere.

 “But I also guarantee that if I don’t ask you to be mine, I’ll regret it for the rest of my life, because I know, in my heart, you’re the only one for me.”

-To begin, this one reunites Richard Gere and Julia Roberts who audiences first fell in love with in Pretty Woman.
-In the director’s seat is Garry Marshall.
-A man well-known not just for Pretty Woman, but also films like Princess Diaries or Raising Helen.
-What’s so fun about Garry’s films, aside from the typical lighthearted atmosphere, is that so many feature the same cast in supporting roles.
-This film is no different.
-Hector Elizondo, Joan Cusack and Larry Miller all co-star in Runaway Bride.
-This speaks to a neat cinematic pattern of familiarity.
+What’s so fun about Garry’s movies, aside from the typical lighthearted atmosphere, is that so many feature the same cast in supporting roles.
+This film is no different: Hector Elizondo, Joan Cusack, and Larry Miller, all co-star in Runaway Bride.
+His casting choices speak to a neat cinematic pattern of familiarity.

-Those of us who love this genre, but also want something with a moral compass will enjoy Runaway Bride.
+Those of us who love this genre and want something with a moral compass will enjoy Runaway Bride.
 The nuances of this script are beautiful.
 Plus, the ending manages to be genuine and retains a joyful bent that’s wonderful.
-Nothing is harmed by the fact that the script is also quite good.
-It’s imperfect, but for a fun night at our home cinema, it’s a delight that invites much laughter.
+The movie’s imperfect, but for a fun night at home, it’s a delight that invites much laughter.

-Where to watch: You can rent or own this on iTunes or Amazon Video.
+Where to watch: You can rent/buy on Digital and DVD.

-Content Note: With a PG rating, this is a relatively clean romance with only a few minor instances of innuendo.
+Content Note: With a PG rating, this is a relatively clean romance with only a few minor innuendo instances.